missionpinball/mpf-docs/docs/faq/general.md

 ## Where does the name come from?

 Brian lived in San Francisco's "Mission" neighborhood when MPF was first created.
-There are a lot of "Mission" things here, Mission Bowling, Mission Coffee, Mission Ice Cream...
-So we thought "Mission Pinball" had a great ring to it!
+There were a lot of "Mission" things here, Mission Bowling, Mission Coffee, Mission Ice Cream...
+He had registered the Mission Pinball domain "just in case" and this project turned out to be a great use for it!

 ## What pinball hardware does MPF work with?